By Billy Collins

 Online commerce is having its day in the sun.
 That our current state is the fault of a global pandemic is both correct, yet not the entire story.

 Pre-pandemic, forecasters estimated global e-commerce would reach a total value of more than $34 trillion by 2024, seeing a projected 32.4% growth from 2019.
-For most business, the choice to leap into e-commerce — or whatever the analog is for your industry — has always been about the tradeoff between cost and timing.
+For most businesses, the choice to leap into e-commerce — or whatever the analog is for your industry — has always been about the tradeoff between cost and timing.
 No one wants to spend too much too early or too little too late.

 Now, all bets are off.
 Companies that have spent a decade or more refining their digital sales channels alongside their physical infrastructure are going bankrupt.
 Companies that have never so much as launched a website are faced with myriad solutions, products and technologies to pick from.